 Eliminate the Food Source

 These animals, in turn, go after any food.
-If you must store edible in the garage put it in sealed containers or refrigerators.
-Avoid leaving pet food out either in pet bowls or open bags.
-Store it in well-covered containers as well.
+If you must store excess food in your garage, put it in sealed containers or refrigerators.
+Avoid leaving pet food in pet bowls or open bags, and store it in well-covered containers.

-Snake-Proofing the Exterior
+Snake-Proofing Your Garage Exterior